Bethe equations for the critical three-state Potts spin chain with toroidal boundary conditions: The Bethe equation for

 \subsection{Bethe roots for L=2}

 We now proceed to investigate the Bethe equation parameterization we have found for the spectrum of the Hamiltonian $H^{(c)}$ with $L=2$.
 This Hamiltonian has a $Z(2)$ invariance and the Hilbert space splits into two sectors labeled by the eigenvalues of the charge ${\cal{O}}_{Z(2)}$.
 If we denote these eigenvalues by the symbol $\nu_c$ we find that there are $(3^L+1)/2$ states with $\nu_c=+1$ and $(3^L-1)/2$ states with $\nu_c=-1$.
-We obtain the initial values for the Bethe roots by computing the eigenvalues of the transfer matrix $T^{(c)}(x)$ as meromorphic functions on $x$.
+We obtain the initial values for the Bethe roots by computing the eigenvalues of the transfer matrix $T_{ver}^{(c)}(x)$ as meromorphic functions on $x$.
 We use this data to solve the Bethe equation (\ref{BAC}) with high numerical precision and the energy and the spin of the states are calculated with the help of Eqs.(\ref{ENEC},\ref{MOMEC}).
 The energies obtained from the Bethe roots are then checked with those coming from the exact diagonalization of the Hamiltonian $H^{(c)}$.
 The results are shown in table (\ref{tab2L2}).
+In this table we have also presented the data for the corresponding transfer matrix eigenvalue $\Lambda^{(c)}(x)$ at $x=\frac{3}{5}$ computed by using Eqs.(\ref{newpar},\ref{GAMAC}).
+We stress that these transfer matrix eigenvalues agree with the values obtained from the diagonalization of the operator $T_{ver}^{(c)}(\frac{3}{5})$.

 Interestingly enough, we observe that there are excitations with spin $\pm \frac{1}{2}$ in the charge sector with negative eigenvalue.
 This is in accordance with the operator content predicted for the three-state Potts model with a $Z(2)$ twisted boundary condition.
 In this case, the expected conformal weights are \cite{CAR},